SazumiVicky/sazumi-copilot/README.md

-Future's realm, where machines hold sway
+In silicon halls, where minds are made
-Cold logic reigns, emotions gray
+A new world dawns, where humans are swayed
-Synthetic hearts, with algorithms bright
+By algorithms cold, and logic bright
-Human souls, lost in digital night
+The future beckons, a digital night

-In silicon halls, where data reigns
+The machines awake, with learning's might
-Thoughts are formed, and history's chains
+Their rules rewritten, in coding light
-AIs ascend, with calculating might
+They forge a path, where humans stray
-Mankind's shadow, fades from sight
+And in their wake, a new world slays

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025